BumboBlast/godot-chess-engine/README.md

         [x] turns work
         [x] pieces leave board when captured
         [x] captures only opposite color
+        [] only consider castling for the correct color [] cant castle through or out of check
     ----
     right now place_piece (mostly) physically moves the sprite, and is located in baord (called in piece) logical_move legally moves the piece , and is located in rules (called in piece)